Breathing Strategies for COPD

 To do pursed-lip breathing:1,3

 Abdominal breathing is sometimes called belly breathing or diaphragmatic breathing.
-It can be more difficult to learn than pursed-lip breathing, and it can be helpful to have a professional teach you the method.1
+It may take a bit more practice than pursed-lip breathing.
+But with practice – or if you have a health professional to teach you – you can master it in no time.1,3

 When practicing abdominal breathing, the goal is to feel your stomach move as you breathe.
-The basic steps for abdominal breathing are:1,3
+Here are the basic steps for abdominal breathing:1,3

 - Lay on your back in a comfortable setting.